Spring 2026

 Title: The strong monodromy conjecture and certain projective plane curves

-Abstract: I will discuss ongoing work with Wim Veys on the "next open case" of the Strong Monodromy Conjecture.
-I will tell you what the Strong Monodromy Conjecture is, what the next open case is, and how, in this (and in some more general, but similar settings) to completely "solve" the D-module part of the story.
-I will coyly hint at what can (and is being done) on the zeta function side.
-Provocative pictures will be drawn. -
+Abstract: I will discuss ongoing work with Wim Veys on the "next open case" of the Strong Monodromy Conjecture and how to solve the D-module part of the story. -

 Wednesday, November 19